FRC2706/Minibots/README.md

 ## The Classic Minibot

-The "Classic", or O.G. minibots, were created in 2016 and originally used a Raspberry Pi 1 model B and the CamJam Edukit #3 kit.
+The "Classic", minibots, were created in 2016 and originally used a Raspberry Pi 1 model B and the CamJam Edukit #3 kit.
 The classic minibots feature:
 - either a Pi 1 model B or a Pi model 3B+
 - Raspbian Wheezy or Jessie
 - either the CamJam Edukit #3 motor controller hat or an L298N external control board
-- an HC-SR04 ultrasonic sensor with a voltage divider to drop the output from 5V to 3.3V
+- an HC-SR04 ultrasonic sensor with a voltage divider circuit to drop the output from 5V to 3.3V
 - 4xAA batteries to power the motors
-- a USB power pack to power the Pi
+- a USB power bank to power the Raspberry Pi

 The classic minibots are programmed in Python and have been used in our workshops at the Ottawa Public Library.
-Our workshop curriculum was based on the CamJam Edukit worksheets: https://camjam.me/?page_id=1035
+Our workshop curriculum was loosely based on the CamJam Edukit worksheets: https://camjam.me/?page_id=1035

 ## The gen2 Minibot